 With our wide range of experience as general legal practitioners, combined with our knowledge of commercial regulations and the services of specialist advisors where required, we are able to provide cost-effective solutions to many legal challenges.

 A significant amount of our work in this area is Court-appointed, where our first role is to fully investigate all the circumstances, then report back to the Court with recommendations.
-Our partner Keith McClure and staff solicitor Virginia Pearson both specialise in family law.
-Keith is on the panel of Lawyer for Child lawyers at the Masterton District Court.
+Our staff solicitor Virginia Pearson specialises in family law.
 If things such as guardianship disputes cannot be settled by mediation then we have to resort to a Court decision.

 Sometimes marriages have to be dissolved.
 We can arrange conciliation, protect our client’s rights to matrimonial property and advise about any welfare benefits to which parties are entitled.
 We have dealt with many personal, family business and property affairs and transactions.